 Move the board back and forwards to check that it displays a larger and then smaller number.
 Check the longer distance e.g. point at the ceiling and then a closer object e.g. a wall 20-50cm away.
 Adjust the preset as necessary.

 You could remove the comparator and use the internal analogue comparator but this would require more software to set the comparator level.
-It would require 'Up' and 'Down' buttons to control the level settings.
+It would require 'Up' and 'Down' buttons to control the level settings or an algorithm could change the levels to find the optimum threshold.

 With a temperature sensor you could change the value used for the speed of sound (currently fixed at 340m/s for 20ºC operation i.e. indoors!).
 This would make the PIC Ultrasonic distance meter more accurate in different environments.

 Compiler project files

 C Source files.

 For a tutorial on compiling these project files click here.

 This contains all the code except the bit manipulation routines found in bit.h.